taumeson/myRetail/README.md

 Swagger also includes the ability to annotate models, but for this case study I only included the default functionality where Swagger uses reflection on the models that are required as request/response parameters.
 To evaluate these models, contract the "Product Management" section and expand the "Models" section

 <img src="https://user-images.githubusercontent.com/113290/46247769-c4ae2e80-c3d5-11e8-8bc6-71c90f12fba9.PNG" alt="our models" width="800px" />

+## Where do we go from here?
+If this were the nucleus of a production API we would need to do a number of additional items:
+1. Implement security and role-based authentication
+- We should always ensure we know who is able to access what within our applications, and services are no different.
+We would want to ensure we have a identity provider and a set of roles that can access our functionality.
+- We should ensure that our RBA is linked to our general API management strategy, i.e. quotas, rate-limits, etc.
+2. Decompose objects a bit further
+- There are some additional refactorings we should make so that testing is easier (and so we can increase our test coverage)
+3. Increase test coverage
+- Finish unit tests, implement mocks, complete integration tests.
+4. Create automated acceptance tests
+- Use a tool like selenium to create acceptance tests.
+Work these acceptance tests into our CI tool(s).
+5. Prepare for hosting
+- Decide how we want to approach hosting the application.
+Strategically Target is keeping up with the industry and implementing containerization and K8s.
+We would want to Dockerize the application and prepare it for packaging and deployment.
+Additionally, we would want to work it into Artifactory and Chef for automation purposes.